precice/openfoam-adapter/docs/README.md

 Only flow solvers can write forces or stresses.
 Solid solvers can read forces, but not stresses.

+Originally, only flow OpenFOAM solvers have been considered.
+Reading more fields and providing connectivity by solid solvers can still be implemented.

 ### Module: Fluid-fluid coupling

 | Field | Write | Read | Config prefix |